All Products

 Data freshness

 • Definition: Data freshness is a crucial attribute of the materialized table.
-It defines the maximum amount of time that a materialized table's content can lag behind updates to the base tables.
-Data freshness is not a guarantee.
-Instead, it is a target that Flink attempts to achieve.
-Data freshness determines the refresh frequency, and is essential to the management of automated data pipelines.
+It defines the maximum acceptable lag between a materialized table and its base tables.
+It is a best-effort target, not a guarantee.
+Flink uses this value to determine the refresh frequency of automated data pipelines.

 • Purposes: